Three Top Tips On How To Decline Disclosing Your Salary

-Salary disclosure isn’t obligatory.
-You can politely decline to share and explain that you’d prefer to have a fair negotiation based on your expertise, skills and experience.
-A company that is fair and has good values will respect you for this.
+We'll say it louder for the people in the back: salary disclosure isn’t obligatory.
+One option is to politely decline to share this information, and explain that you’d prefer to have a fair negotiation based on your expertise, skills and experience.
+A company that is fair and has good values will only respect you for this.
+And a company that has a problem with you not giving them a number may well be one you'd rather avoid anyway.

-You can politely explain that salary information is confidential and remind them that you don’t need to share this information.
+If you're coming up against resistance from your interviewer, you can politely explain that salary information is confidential, and remind them that you don’t need to share this information.

 If the employer is being persistent, you could ask their reasoning for wanting to know.
 Most employers won’t ask you, so if a hiring manager or HR professional asks you this question, pay close attention to how they respond to your answer and how they treat you following the conversation about salary disclosure.
-It can be a good indicator of what the culture and leadership is really like.How do I know my true worth to a company? 🌟
+It can be a good indicator of what the culture and leadership is really like.How do I know what salary I should be asking for? 🌟

 This is only something you can determine for yourself.
 The first step you can take is to carry out your own research.
-Take a look at average salary ranges based on your level of experience, location and the role you’re after; it will give you an idea of what salary range is considered reasonable - use this as a guide.
+Take a look at average salary ranges based on your level of experience, location and the role you’re after.
+This will give you an idea of what salary range is considered reasonable, and you can use this as a guide.

 We often underestimate ourselves and our potential; it’s important not to do this.
 To help you assess what salary range you should be asking for, you could start by thinking about the following: